H.R. 4904: PHASE Act of 2025

 Official Congress.gov page for the PHASE Act of 2025 with bill text, actions, and status updates.

-NIST is the agency directed by Section 2 to evaluate and transmit innovative traffic-control technology solutions to DOT.
+NIST is the agency directed by Section 2 to develop and transmit innovative traffic-control technology solutions to DOT.

-The Access Board's accessibility guidance helps explain ADA-related design standards for sidewalks, curb ramps, crossings, and pedestrian facilities funded by the bill.
+The Access Board's accessibility guidance covers the sidewalks, curb ramps, crossings, and pedestrian signals the bill's grants would fund.

 The bill relies on Bureau of the Census urban-area determinations to identify places where pedestrian fatalities have increased.